root-project/jsroot/docs/JSROOT.md

 One could use minified version of all scripts (as shown in example) - this reduce page loading time significantly.

+After main __JSRootCore.js__ script is loaded, one can configure different options in JSROOT.gStyle object.
+It is instance of the TStyle object and contains similar properties.
+For instance, one can change stat format:

+    JSROOT.gStyle.fStatFormat = "7.5g"

+Or specify custom format for the X/Y object values:

+    JSROOT.gStyle.XValuesFormat = "4.2g"
+    JSROOT.gStyle.YValuesFormat = "6.1f"

 When JSROOT installed with bower package manager, one could re-use basic libraries like `d3.js` or `three.js` from bower itself.
 For that one should add `bower` into URL:

     <script type="text/javascript" src="vendor/jsroot/scripts/JSRootCore.js?bower&2d&io"></script>